oliverilm/ninja-boilerplate/README.md

 The backend utilizes the django ninja framework, to get the power of django ORM and admin panel, with the speed and simplicity of ninja

 This basic boilerplate has build it:
-* regular authentication & registration
+* :e-mail: regular authentication & registration
-* google authentication & registration
+* :rocket: google authentication & registration
-* google account linking and unlinking
+* :link: google account linking and unlinking
-* starter for your custom business logic
+* :man_in_business_suit_levitating: starter for your custom business logic

 The whole authentication is built with JWT tokens